memfault/interrupt/_drafts/practical_zephyr_03_dt_semantics.md

 The mentioned _specifier-space_ is a way to work around the plural 's' rule and is used for properties that would otherwise result in weird names.
 We won't explain the workings of _specifier-space_ in this article, so I'll leave you with a reference to [Zephyr's documentation on specifier-space](https://docs.zephyrproject.org/latest/build/dts/bindings-syntax.html#specifier-space) in case you want to know how this works in detail.

 For now, let's revert the name change and use `phandle-array-of-refs` as the property name and try to compile the project (the command didn't change).
-Now the devicetree compiler complains that our _specifier-cells_ are missing:
+Now the Devicetree compiler complains that our _specifier-cells_ are missing:

 ```
 -- Found devicetree overlay: dts/playground/props-phandles.overlay